 Why did you begin shooting there?

-I visited that place after the completion of my work Heterotopia and my visit led me to realise that I was dealing with another form of heterotopia -- a place where utopia and the imaginary obtain a material dimension.
+I visited that place after the completion of my work Heterotopia and my visit led me to realize that I was dealing with another form of heterotopia -- a place where utopia and the imaginary obtain a material dimension.
 I was impressed by the diversity of the visitors and how they so radically changed depending on the hour of the day.
 During the day, I saw mostly children and younger adults, but as the night drew closer, it was mostly adults.
-What made the biggest impression on me were the security measures the park enforced: people were thoroughly searched before entering and police presence was evident mostly after dark.
+What made the biggest impression on me were the security measures enforced: people were thoroughly searched before entering the park and police presence was evident mostly after dark.
 It was one of the first things that led me to question why this transformation was occurring.

 What did you expect to encounter when you began?

 When I first started working on this project, I mostly visited the theme park during the day.
-There, I was met with colourful and happy images -- something similar to the stereotypical image we have of a theme park.
-But this image was not consistent with the almost 200 police officers tasked with conducting body searches on visitors.
+There, I was met with colorful and happy images -- something similar to the stereotypical image we have of a theme park.
+But this image was not consistent with the almost 200 police officers tasked with conducting body searches to visitors.
 I did not want to stick to a simple depiction of reality.
 I wanted to go deeper and depict my own reality, asking my own questions.
 This is what photography is all about in my eyes.

 What did you actually experience?